Utilize these tips on how to select and store asparagus properly to help it last longer.

 “Eggs that are quickly heated are easier to peel than eggs that are slowly heated, say in cold water brought to a boil.
 Fast cooking prevents the white from bonding so epoxy-like to the outer membranes.
 Since pressure steamers can generate temperatures between 230 and 250 degrees F it is suspected that this is actually why folks think they’re magic egg machines.”
 Also, thorough cooling eases peeling by allowing the proteins in the albumen to fully set and harden, thus preventing tearing.

-Hard Boiled Eggs will keep up to a week in your refrigerator.
-Make a few perfect hard-boiled eggs to create into delicious recipes throughout the week.
+Hard-Boiled Eggs will keep up to a week in your refrigerator.
+Make a few perfect hard-boiled eggs to create delicious recipes throughout the week.

 A few ways I use hard-boiled eggs are: